 Step 1: Setting up your Environment

 Before you begin, you need to ensure that you have a Debian-based Linux distribution installed on your machine.
-Ubuntu is a popular option, but other Debian-based distributions such as Mint will also work.
+Ubuntu is one of the popular operating system, but other Debian-based distributions such as Mint will also work.

-Next, make sure you have the necessary software to build Debian packages.
+Next, make sure you have the necessary packages are installed on your system that required to build Debian packages.
 The primary tool we’ll be using is dpkg-deb, which comes pre-installed on most Debian-based systems.
 However, you will also need a few additional tools that can be installed using apt-get:

 sudo apt-get install build-essential devscripts debhelper

-These packages include essential compilation tools (like gcc and make), as well as tools specifically designed for building Debian packages.
+These packages include essential compilation tools (like gcc and make), as well as tools specifically made for the building Debian packages.

 Step 2: Creating the Directories